abhijitju06/JUMPt-Version-1.0.0/README.md

 ## Release notes (Version 2.0.0) <br>
 <div align="justify">
-In the current version
+In the current version <br>
-1. We assume that the mice's overall amount of proteins is unchanged over time as the mice used in this study are adults.
+1. We assume that the mice's overall amount of proteins is unchanged over time as the mice used in this study are adults. <br>
-2. The Lys used in protein synthesis originates from the food intake, with the rest recycled through protein degradation.
+2. The Lys used in protein synthesis originates from the food intake, with the rest recycled through protein degradation. <br>
-3. Concentration of soluble Lys is conserved; the rate of free Lys absorbed from food is assumed to equal the rate excreted.
+3. Concentration of soluble Lys is conserved; the rate of free Lys absorbed from food is assumed to equal the rate excreted. <br>
 4. Three different settings, which represent simple to comprehensive inputs.
-Here, setting 2 is the default in the current version.
+Here, setting 2 is the default in the current version. <br>
-5. Here, the default optimization algorithm is nonlinear least-squares.
+5. Here, the default optimization algorithm is nonlinear least-squares. <br>
-5. The current version supports different time point inputs, such as 3, 4, and 5 point inputs, including 0 days.
+5. The current version supports different time point inputs, such as 3, 4, and 5 point inputs, including 0 days. <br>
-6. This version can also calculate apparent half-lives.
+6. This version can also calculate apparent half-lives. <br>
 </div>

 ## Software and Hardware Requirements <br>